 Written remarkably by Jason Sudeikis and Joe Kelly, Ted Lasso’s “Inverting the Pyramid of Success” marks the second season’s finale in a big way.
 It’s both jarring and satisfying, which is always a riveting finale tactic.
-It delivers on what it had promised, it wraps some storylines up while still leaving us in the dark forest (as imagined).
-There are still questions to be answered and developments to be had, but “Inverting the Pyramid of Success” is a solid finale regardless.
+It delivers on what it had promised, and it wraps some storylines up while still leaving us in the dark forest (as imagined).
+There are still questions to be answered and further developments to occur, but “Inverting the Pyramid of Success” is a solid finale regardless.

 AFC Richmond got themselves promoted, and the series triumphed without falling victim to the sophomore slump.